timgrob/hello-world/README.md

 # hello-world
-simle hello world HTML code to mess with github
+simple hello world HTML code to mess with github